 Status.
-The compiler is publicly available1.
+The compiler is publicly available[†].
 It is currently about 6000 lines of OCaml.
 We believe it is a solid implementation that can be used for real applications.
 Most of the OCaml standard library is supported.
 A binding for a large part of the browser APIs, including manipulation of the HTML DOM tree, is provided.

 We have written a few sample demos that can be tried online.
-One is a 3D real-time animation of the Earth based on the HTML canvas element.
-Another is a graphic viewer with both a GTK and Web user interface, (lot of code being shared between the two), which we use to visualize the huge graphs of package dependencies in GNU/Linux distributions.
+One of them is an OCaml toplevel than runs fully on the browser.
+It includes both the OCaml compiler and the Js_of_ocaml, compiled to JavaScript; commands are compiled on the browser to bytecode, then to Javascript, before being executed.
+A second one is an interactive tree viewer, which can be used to browse a large phylogenetic tree of animals, layed out on the hyperbolic plane.
+A third one is a graphic viewer with both a GTK and Web user interface, (lot of code being shared between the two), which we use to visualize the huge graphs of package dependencies in GNU/Linux distributions.
+A last one is a 3D real-time animation of the Earth based on the HTML canvas element.

 Performance.
-We tested the compiler with several programs, most of them taken from the standard OCaml benchmarks, as well as two Javascript tests rewritten in OCaml: splay from the V8 benchmarking suite and raytrace from the Webkit benchmarking suite.
-We ran the generated programs with the Google V8 (version 3.1.5), Apple Nitro (revision 79445 of the Subversion repository of Webkit) and Mozilla JaegerMonkey (revision 62992 of the Mercurial repository) Javascript engines.
+We tested the compiler with several programs, most of them taken from the standard OCaml benchmarks, as well as two JavaScript tests rewritten in OCaml: splay from the V8 benchmarking suite and raytrace from the Webkit benchmarking suite.
+We ran the generated programs with the Google V8 (version 3.1.5), Apple Nitro (revision 79445 of the Subversion repository of Webkit) and Mozilla JaegerMonkey (revision 62992 of the Mercurial repository) JavaScript engines.
 All tests were performed on an Intel Core i7-870 platform running a 64 bit Debian GNU/Linux operating system.
 Each program was run at least ten times.
-We report
+We report average time.
+In each case, the measurement error is below 3% at 99% confidence, as estimated using Students t-distribution.